-The Fico score and VantageScore are two different scoring models utilized by lenders to determine both risk and creditworthiness.
-Both companies have developed systems that calculate credit scores that represent the risk of default on a loan or any other type of credit loan.
+The Fico score and VantageScore are two different scoring models.
+These models are used by lenders.
+They determine both risk and creditworthiness.
+Both companies have developed systems that calculate credit scores that represent the risk of default on a loan.

 Fico and VantageScore credit-scoring models both use your credit report data to generate a credit score for you.
 The key thing here is that depending on which model is used, the data collected will affect your score differently.
 Here are the key factors used by each.

 This scoring model has six main categories that it groups your credit information into.
 Each representing the following percentages of your score.

 This scoring model groups your credit data into five categories.
 Here is how the percentages break out.